 The chance of El Niño gradually decreases into the spring and ENSO-neutral is favored by May-June-July (MJJ) 2016.
+The chance of La Niña increases to 40% in August-September-October (ASO) 2016.

 IRI/CPC Pacific Niño 3.4 SST Model Outlook